[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Türkiye'den en popüler hediyelik eşyalar nelerdir

-What is the meaning of the red color and crescent moon on the Turkish flag?
+What do the red color and the crescent moon on the Turkish flag mean?

 Türk bayrağındaki kırmızı renk ve ay yıldızın anlamı nedir